-The table below looks at the prevalence of the term Derivative in permanent job vacancies advertised in Birmingham.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Derivative over the 6 months to 7 May 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Derivative in permanent job vacancies in Birmingham.
+Included is a benchmarking guide to the salaries offered in vacancies that cited Derivative over the 6 months leading up to 12 May 2025, comparing them to the same period in the previous two years.

 Same period 2023